lanelps/personal-website-old/README.md

 ## Portfolio-Mk2

-This is my own personal portfoli website so I can get work.
+This is my own personal portfolio website so I can get work.